kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

   and "kem_encapsulation".
 - One extensions can be added to the `ServerHello` message: "cached_information".

-KEMTLS preserves the same cryptographic negotiation with the addition of more algorithms to the "supported_groups" and "signature_algorithms".
+KEM-auth preserves the same cryptographic negotiation with the addition of the KEM algorithms to the "signature_algorithms".

 ### Client Hello